 Bingelis, Firewall Forward

 A subtle advantage of Alibris is that it's possible to find previous editions of things that have since been updated.
-I am told that this is important for books such as Roark's (there are some purists who believe the later editions are too theoretical).
+I am told that this is important for books such as Roark's (most editions reorganize all of the tables, making it hard to figure out what was in Edition 6, "Table 8" when you only have Edition 7).

 Analysis & Design of Flight Vehicle Structures, by E.F.
 Bruhn